-The minimum period of residence for the PhD in History is two academic years of full-time attendance at the University of Alberta.The time required to complete the program will vary according to the previous training of the student and the nature of the research undertaken; however, four to six years are normally required.
+The minimum period of residence for the PhD in History is two academic years of full-time attendance at the University of Alberta.The further time required to complete the program will vary according to the previous training of the student and the nature of the research undertaken; however, four to six years are normally required.

 Students proposing to enter a PhD in History program are expected to hold an acceptable MA degree or its equivalent.
 In exceptional cases a student admitted as a candidate for the MA may subsequently be permitted to enter the PhD program without writing a master’s thesis.

-If the candidate passes the comprehensive examinations, the candidate will be permitted to proceed to the candidacy examination.
+Requirements and expectations for the comprehensive and candidacy examinations are detailed on the Department website.
 Upon successful completion of the candidacy examination, students will advance to formal candidacy for the PhD.

 A student who has been admitted to candidacy for the PhD may proceed to the degree by completing a thesis, the text of which should normally be 250-400 pages in length.